OPSILab/Idra/roadmap.md

 after next planned release:
 - Subscription and notification for dataset updates through Orion Context Broker
 - Support for DCAT-AP representation using NGSI-LD
-- Upgrade of Solr component and decouple from the Idra core
 - Automatic evaluation of a dataset quality index
 - Integration with Wirecloud for visualisation of dataset distributions
 - Integration with Knowage suite